-It is the policy of the County of Solano that all applicants, employees, unpaid interns, volunteers and persons providing services to the County under a contract shall work in a a work environment free of harassment/discrimination, and an environment free from retaliation for participating in any protected activity covered by this policy.
+It is the policy of the County of Solano that all applicants, employees, unpaid interns, volunteers and persons providing services to the County under a contract shall work in a work environment free of harassment/discrimination, and an environment free from retaliation for participating in any protected activity covered by this policy.
 The County of Solano is committed to providing equal employment opportunities to all employees and applicants for employment.
 Conduct which harasses or discriminates against an applicant, employee, unpaid intern, volunteer or contractor on the basis of a protected status is against the law and will not be condoned or tolerated by the County.
 Applicants, employees, unpaid interns, volunteers and contractors are protected under this policy from harassment/discrimination by a County elected or appointed officer. department head, manager, supervisor, employee or non-employee.
-Protected class includes: age (40 years and above), ancestry, color, religion, protected medical leaves (denial or under the Ffamily and Mmedical care Lleave Act or the California Family Rights Act), disability (physical and mental, including HIV and AIDS), marital status, medical condition (cancer and genetic characteristics), genetic information, military and veterans status, national origin, race, sex (including pregnancy, childbirth, breastfeeding and medical conditions related to pregnancy, childbirth or breastfeeding), gender, (including gender identity, and gender expression), pregnancy, sexual orientation, or political belief or affiliation, and any other status protected by state or federal law.
+Protected class includes: age (40 years and above), ancestry, color, religion, protected medical leaves (under the Family and Medical Leave Act or the California Family Rights Act), disability (physical and mental, including HIV and AIDS), marital status, medical condition (cancer and genetic characteristics), genetic information, military and veterans status, national origin, race, sex (including pregnancy, childbirth, breastfeeding and medical conditions related to pregnancy, childbirth or breastfeeding), gender, gender identity, gender expression, pregnancy, sexual orientation, political belief or affiliation, and any other status protected by state or federal law.